Current DAISY News items are posted below . A list of Archived News items is also available.

-DAISY Consortium is pleased to announce the latest release of Tobi, the next-generation open source multimedia production tool.
+DAISY Consortium is pleased to announce the latest incremental release of Tobi.

 With Tobi, users can produce books with full text and audio, conforming to both the DAISY 3 and mainstream EPUB 3 (Media Overlays) specifications.
-It also includes the unique capability of adding accessibility enhancements, such as image descriptions, to the mainstream EPUB 3 publications.
+With Tobi, users can add accessibility enhancements, such as image descriptions, to the mainstream EPUB 3 publications.

 Version 2.6.1 comes with incremental improvements requested by DAISY members and essential bug fixes.
 It introduces the new cleanup rollback feature for reversing the last cleanup operation.
 Furthermore, Tobi 2.6.1 brings more robust recording as well as new keyboard shortcuts for moving the audio cursor forward and backward by a larger time interval.
 Users can adjust settings in System Preferences.

 Also, "aria-details" property is implemented for linking the external Diagrammar image description document.
 As a part of WAI-ARIA 1.1, "aria-details" has been approved as W3C Candidate Recommendation.

 To learn more about Tobi, please visit the Tobi project area at http://www.daisy.org/tobi/.